artefactual-labs/archivematica-acceptance-tests/docs/developer-documentation.rst

 1. First, comment out all steps prior to the assertion step in the feature file.
-2. Then, modify the step function that implements then assertion so that it references the AIP or transfer that has already been created in the original run of the test.
+2. Then, modify the step function that implements the assertion so that it references the AIP or transfer that has already been created in the original run of the test.
 Assuming the original transfer had the name ``BagTransfer123`` and the SIP created has UUID